Introduction to Permaculture

 3: OBTAIN A YIELD

-previous principle focused our attention on the need to use existing
+previous principle focused our attention on the need to

-is no point in attempting to plant a
+capital.
+But there is no point in attempting to plant a

 forest for the grandchildren if we haven't got enough to

-principle reminds us that we should design any system to provide
+principle reminds us that we should design any system to

-and capture more energy.
+the system and capture more energy.

-immediate and truly useful yields, whatever we design and develop
+immediate and truly useful yields, whatever we design and

-yield, and use it most effectively
+effectively obtain a yield, and use it most effectively

 to meet the needs of survival, tend to prevail over alternatives.

 4: APPLY SELF-REGULATION AND ACCEPT FEEDBACK